Adroiti/docs-for-code-review-tools/Detekt/UnnecessaryInheritance.md

 ## Description

-This rule reports unnecessary super types.
 Inheriting from `Any` or `Object` is unnecessary and should simply be removed.

 Example of **incorrect** code: